mkruijver/STRBaseclient/README.md

 ## Advanced usage

-The *get\_…* functions return DataFrames with roughly the same information as the STRbase website.
+The *get\_…* functions return DataFrames with roughly the same information as the STRBase website.
 The API often returns a richer dataset which can be inspected when calling a function with the *return_raw_data* argument set to *TRUE*.
 For example: